ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/draft-kucherawy-dmarc-dmarcbis.md

 that a report be sent via email to "reports@example.com" so long as the report payload does not exceed 50 megabytes.

-A formal definition is provided in {#formal-definition}.
+A formal definition is provided in (#formal-definition).

 ##  General Record Format {#general-record-format}

 DMARC records follow the extensible "tag-value" syntax for DNS-based key records defined in DKIM [@!RFC6376].

-{#iana-considerations} creates a registry for known DMARC tags and registers the initial set defined in this document.
+(#iana-considerations) creates a registry for known DMARC tags and registers the initial set defined in this document.
 Only tags defined in this document or in later extensions, and thus added to that registry, are to be processed; unknown tags MUST be ignored.